dsanson/davidsanson.com/cv.markdown

 Dissertation Committee Member (at OSU)
 --------------------------------------

+-   Scott Brown, on essence, modality, and the limits of contingency, in progress
+-   Wesley Cray, *Modal Inconstancy: How Our Interests Influence How Things Could Be*, 2012
 -   Cathy Muller, *Harry Potter and the Rescue from Realism: A Novel Defense of Anti-Realism about Fictional Objects*, 2012
 -   Eric Carter, *Objectivity and Communication*, 2011
 -   Vassilis Tsompanidis, *Tensed Belief* (UC Santa Barbara), 2010
--   Wesley Cray, *Modal Inconstancy: How Our Interests Influence How Things Could Be*, 2012
--   Scott Brown, on essence, modality, and the limits of contingency, in progress

 Graduate Qualifying Exam Committee Member (at OSU)
 --------------------------------------------------

 -   David Blanks, on the metaphysics of dispositions, 2012
 -   Scott Brown, on the limits of contingency, 2011
--   James McGlothlin, on logical truth and god, 2011
+-   James McGlothlin, on god and logical truth, 2011
 -   Wesley Cray, on modality *de re*, 2009
 -   Patrick Reeder, on infinitesimals and contact, 2009
 -   Cathy Muller, on the ontology of fictional characters, 2008